ExposuresProvider/icees-api/README.md

 `OPENAPI_SCHEME`: the protocol where icees api is deployed

-`DATA_PATH`: the directory where database tables csvs are stored on the host
+`DATA_PATH`: the directory where database tables csvs are stored

 `CONFIG_PATH`: the directory where schema and identifiers are stored